+The candidate will have some 15 minutes to prepare her/himself for the oral component.

 The Oral examination is made up of three components.
-As soon as the candidate enters the examination room, s/he is given a reading passage to prepare and is asked to draw a folded paper which contains a topic which will be the subject of the conversation between her/him and the examiner.
-The candidate will have some 10 minutes to prepare her/himself for the reading and conversation exercises.
+As soon as the candidate enters the examination room, s/he is given a reading passage to prepare.
+The candidate is then asked to draw two conversation topics by lot and to choose one which will be the subject of the free conversation between her/him and the examiner.

+After sitting for the reading component (15 marks), the candidate is examined in free conversation (20 marks).
+Topics of general interest are chosen.
+It is not the candidate's general knowledge which is tested but his/her ability to carry on a conversation in good, correct French.
 Spontaneous corrections are accepted.
-After taking the reading test (15 marks) the candidate is examined in free conversation (20 marks).
-Topics of general interest are chosen.
-This is not meant to test the candidate's general knowledge but his ability to carry on a conversation in good, correct French.

 Finally, the candidate is examined orally on the aspects of French civilisation set in the syllabus.
 This part of the examination carries 25 marks.
-The candidate will be asked to draw at random two unites out of the nine prescribed in the subject content.
+The candidate will be asked to draw at random three themes out of the ones listed under the general title "Subject content".